 An enterprise knowledge graph will be more abstract, and include data from many departments within an organisation, for example: finance, HR, legal and R&D etc. In these circumstances, users are viewing the data from different aspects or through a particular lens.

 At a project level, the use case is more clearly defined: what specific questions do we want to ask of the knowledge graph?
 For example, an exercise in target prioritisation will require focus on gene-disease associations and relevant datasets.
-In this use case, the addition of HR documents would be likely to help.
+In this use case, the addition of HR documents would be unlikely to help.

 How does SciBite help facilitate the production of knowledge graphs?
 This can be broken down into four areas.